aj-naik/AutoML/README.md

 # To do:
 - Add Neural Network model generation feature
-- Add trained model testing feature
+- Add a feature to test trained model
 - Build proper webapp using Flask or React